Captain's Log C6: Phil Meets Fantasy

 The 2014 D&D Payers handbook which is commonly referred to as 5e (Fifth Edition) states "Dragonborn look very much like dragons standing erect in humanoid form, though they lack wings or a tail. (p.
 32)...
 Once a sorcerer attains 14th level they "gain the ability to sprout a pair of dragon wings from your back, gaining a flying speed...(p.
 103).
 "It's easy to assume that a dragonborn is a monster, especially if his or her scales betray a chromatic heritage.
 Unless the dragonborn starts breathing fire and causing destruction, though, people are likely to respond with caution rather than outright fear."(p.
 33) "Most dragonborn are good, but those that side with Tiamat can be terrible villains." (p.34) Dragonborns have a breath weapon.
 Black Dragonborns breathe acid.
 Blue breathe lightning.
 Brass spew fire.
 Bronze spit lightning.
 Copper spew acid.
 Gold breathe fire.
 Green cast poison.
 Red send fire.
 Silver cast cold as do white dragonborns.[4]

 This recent scenario was interesting.
 A bunch of cultists were trying to resurrect some sort of evil dragon god.
 The Bookshop Gang opted to infiltrate the cultists to figure out what was going on.
 Our mission was to collect information and report back to a religious monk willing to pay for the information.
+We needed to get inside a cave, which we discovered had thirteen rooms.
 Unfortunately, something always seemed to happen, and a large melee repeatedly ensued.
 Rolan the High Elf fighter continued to impress as the draconian villains fell to his anti-dragon sword.
 [The person that created Rolan had National Guard duty.
 He allowed his character to be played by us.]
 Needless to say, out of respect for the guy serving his country in real life, Rolan was employed as a tactical reserve.
 He never, ever walked point (cough).
 It was his lucky day.
 He survived.

 THE END